The language laboratory here on the equator.

 Thursday, January 11, 2018

-Always happy to see a friend Mr. Ah-ha-ha.
+Always happy to see a friend Mr. Ah.
 Early lunch at the Haig in the second row, with the loud call an arm raised.
 Hail fellow well met.
-Little guy, into and passing his middle-seventies Ah, but nothing whatever half-hearted about the man— the arm raised high and smiling neon bright.
-AH-HA-HA….
-(More than one of the lads at the Haig took him off at any appearance and pleased Mr. A by so doing.)
-At table one of the Batam lasses, a regular to these shores must have some kind of special pass, a local grand-dad hubbie.
+Little guy, mid-seventies.
+Zero half-hearted about the man—the arm raised high & smiling neon bright.
+AH-HA-HA...
+(More than one of the lads at the Haig took him off at any appearance and pleased Mr. A so doing.)
+At table one of the Batam lasses, a regular to these shores must have some kinda special pass, local grand-dad hubbie.
 This is your kawan?...
 Pleased to meet you madam.
-Mr. Ah a kawan baik.
-Any friend of his....
-Readily agreed by the woman; she could vouch for Ah-ha-ha too, indisputably good friend.
-On the return after the mall Mr. Ah was out on the thoroughfare leaning an arm on the wall taking his ciggie.
+Mr. Ah kawan baik.
+Any friend of his...
+Readily agreed the woman; she could vouch for Ah-ha-ha too, indisputably good friend.
+On the return after the mall Mr. A. was out on the thoroughfare leaning an arm on the wall taking his ciggie.
 Hellos again mighty fine and fair, hardly any diminution, a people person to the max.
 Still nothing giving, hey Mr A?
-Nothing sure enough, he owned with what might have been genuine low spirits.
+Nothing sure, he owned, with what might have been genuine low spirits.
 Well, by jingoes, when could we expect a little something then?
 Any chance?
-Like a shot the little man looking away, smooth level tone: End of the year, says he....
+Like a shot the little man looking away, smooth level tone: End of the year.
 Inaudible gasp gathering the thoughts at that juncture: December.
 Christmas.
 We had crossed into twenty-eighteen now.
-But….
-We….
-Only....
+But…We… Only...
 Flabbergasted.
-I can give you big surprise, — continuing completely deadpan and straight like at a wake.
-A Chinaman Mr. Ah-ha-ha Chan, which was not to say the man meant CNY middle of February next month.
-You could do Beckett forever and a day any tick of the clock with Mr. A no problem at all, unscripted, completely impromptu, only the props from the street and away before you knew it.
+I can give you big surprise, — continuing completely deadpan and straight, like at a wake.
+A Chinaman Mr. Ah-ha Chan.
+Which was not to say the man meant CNY mid-Feb next month.
+You could do Beckett forever and a day any tick of the clock with Mr. A, no problem at all.
+Unscripted, completely impromptu.
+Only the props from the street and away before you knew it.

 Tuesday, January 9, 2018